 But chances are you invested a good amount of time and money choosing the right duvet, so why not make sure it stays clean and fresh so you can keep using it for years to come?

 "There have been a couple situations where we definitely needed to launder our duvets, but for the most part, if you have a cover on it, you can easily freshen up your duvet before you need to all-out wash it," Becky Rapinchuk, author of "Clean Mama's Guide to a Healthy Home," says.
 We also spoke to Marla Mock, president of Molly Maid, to get her tips on best practices when it comes to cleaning your duvet.

-"There have been times when I have disregarded the directions because it was more expensive to have something professionally laundered then it was to replace it," she said.
+"There have been times when I have disregarded the directions because it was more expensive to have something professionally laundered then it was to replace it," Rapinchuk says.
 "I took the chance and laundered it myself and saved the duvet for the cost of the water and detergent.
 Of course, launder at your own risk."